openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

 ### Upgrade / Downgrade Strategy

 On upgrade:
+- Scenario 1: Upgrade to OpenShift version having support for adding tags.
+  The new status field won't be populated since it is only populated by the installer and that can't have happened if the cluster was installed from a prior version.
+Components that consume the new field should take no action since there won't be any tags to apply.
+- Scenario 2: Upgrade from OpenShift version having support for adding tags to higher:
-- Cluster operators that update the tags of Azure resources created for the cluster should refer to the new fields and take action.
+  Cluster operators that add tags to Azure resources created for the cluster should refer to the tag fields and take action.
 For any new resource created post-upgrade, the operator managing the resource will add the user-defined tags to the resource.
 But the same does not apply to already existing resources, components may or may not update the resources with the user defined tags.

 On downgrade:
+- Scenario 1: Cluster installed with OpenShift version having support for adding tags and later downgrading to a lower version not having support for addding tags.
+  The new status field won't be populated since it is only populated by the installer and that can't have happened if the cluster was installed from a earlier version and upgraded to version having support for tags.
+- Scenario 2: Downgrading a cluster to installed OpenShift version not having support for adding tags from an OpenShift version having support for addding tags.
-- The status field may remain populated, components may or may not continue to tag newly created resources with the additional tags depending on whether given component still has logic to respect the status tags, after the downgrade.
+  The status field may remain populated, components may or may not continue to tag newly created resources with the additional tags depending on whether given component still has logic to respect the status tags, after the downgrade.